devonzuegel/octagon/README.md

 - There are several ways to run the application:
 	- `$ node app.js` or `$ node app` runs the application.
 Each time a .js file is changed, you will have to restart the app.
-	- `$ supervisor app.'s` or `$ supervisor app` runs the application just as `node app`, but it also watches for changes and on a change restarts.
+	- `$ supervisor app.js` or `$ supervisor app` runs the application just as `node app`, but it also watches for changes and on a change restarts.
 To run this command, execute `$ npm install supervisor`.

 - `$ grunt watch` watches for SASS changes